labeattie/lucasbeattiedotcom/_posts/2022-01-03-why-civil-engineers-vba.md

 ## It's useful

-Most importantly to all of this, learning to use Excel VBA is useful.
+Most importantly, learning to use Excel VBA is useful.
 I have come across many tasks where a basic knowledge of VBA, or even just a willingness to put in a couple of hours of trial and error, can save hours of uninteresting work.
 Some examples off the top of my head are:

 * Opening and printing several files
 * Generating a recurring report from output data